mosfet1kg/ncloud/README.md

 ## getServerProductList, alias `findFlavors`
-You can use this method to request the whole list for VM Flavor types which are compatible with a VM Image Type`vmImageCode`.
+Returns the whole list for VM Flavor types which are compatible with a VM Image Type`vmImageCode`.

 ### Arguments